isomerpages/nlb-curiocity/_events/Curiocity Showcase/Renewal & Becoming BBB.md

 The sliders below show the remarkable transformation that Bras Basah underwent since the 1980s.

+(*Note: These are samples.
+Will create a series of before and after images for buildings in Bras Basah)

 | [**<font size=5> Six Battery Road</font>**](/resource-room/before-and-after/six-battery-road){:target="_blank"} |
 |-------- |
 | [<img src="/images/before-after-image-six-battery-road.png" alt="six-battery-road" style="width:500px" />](/resource-room/before-and-after/six-battery-road)|